-inscribed on the mount watercolour on paper 20 x 36 cm (8 x 141⁄4 in)
+inscribed on the mount watercolour on paper 20 x 36 cm (8 x 141/4 in)

-SERENE AN IDYLLIC ATMOSPHERE PERVADES THIS pastoral scene.
+A serene and idyllic atmosphere pervades this pastoral scene.
 A cowherd takes rest on a grassy bank, under the lofty boughs of tree.
 Below him, his herd of goats, sheep and cattle languish in the shade, grazing on the abundant greenery.

 This enchanting drawing evokes a strong sense of timelessness.
 The slow, serene pace of the river craft, which leisurely drift along the gently flowing Volga, mirrors the drowsy state of the cowherd.
 In a scene characterised by its tranquillity, simple beauty and innocent charm, the artist appears to hark back to seventeenth-century Dutch landscape painting.
-The fluid and spontaneous technique with which the artist applies the wash to the river, and the monochromatic scheme used to create uniform tone, are in keeping with the drawings and watercolours of the great Dutch masters such as Jan van Goyen (1596-1656) (see inventory); whilst the meticulous attention paid to the diversity of foliage is in line with Russian contemporaries such as Mikhail Lebedev (1811-1837) (fig.1).
+The fluid and spontaneous technique with which the artist applies the wash to the river, and the monochromatic scheme used to create uniform tone, are in keeping with the drawings and watercolours of the great Dutch masters such as Jan van Goyen (1596-1656);; whilst the meticulous attention paid to the diversity of foliage is in line with Russian contemporaries such as Mikhail Lebedev (1811-1837).